 Scrum Methodology

-The Scrum methodology of agile software development marks a dramatic departure from waterfall management.
-In fact, Scrum and other agile processes were inspired by its shortcomings.
-The Scrum methodology emphasizes communication and collaboration, functioning software, and the flexibility to adapt to emerging business realities — all attributes that suffer in the rigidly ordered waterfall paradigm.
+The Scrum approach to agile software development marks a dramatic departure from waterfall management.
+Scrum and other agile methods were inspired by its shortcomings.
+Scrum emphasizes collaboration, functioning software, team self management, and the flexibility to adapt to emerging business realities.

 28th